-- Introduction to Agri-Food Systems
+Introduction to Agri-Food Systems

-- Advanced Crop Science
+Principles of Crop Science

-- Commercial and Operational Management
+Commercial and Operational Management

-- Supply Chain and Agile Management
+Supply Chain and Agile Management

-- Food Safety & Technical Management
+Food Safety and Technical Management

-- Advanced Food Manufacturing
+Advanced Food Manufacturing

-- New Product and Process Development
+New Product and Process Development

-- Research Project
+Independent Agri-food Research Project

 How You Are Assessed

-The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to you promptly – usually within 15 working days after the submission date.
+The University of Lincoln's policy on assessment feedback aims to ensure that academics will return in-course assessments to students promptly – usually within 15 working days of the submission date.